The CSO encourages learning through community service work and trains students in community leadership.

-Linking the research and teaching interests of Smith faculty and students to the needs of schools and communities.
+These programs link the research and teaching interests of Smith faculty and students to the needs of schools and communities.

 Students with high academic achievement and strong community involvement are encouraged to apply for international and domestic fellowships through the college.

-Expanding the concepts of a liberal arts college and a liberal arts education.
+The Kahn Institute expands the concepts of a liberal arts college and a liberal arts education.

-Connecting the work of the classroom with the world of living poets.
+The Poetry Center connects the work of the classroom with the world of living poets.

-Designed for highly motivated and talented students who want to spend one or two years working on projects of their own devising.
+This program is for highly motivated and talented students who want to spend one or two years working on projects of their own devising.